Logo

 CBT for tinnitus addresses cognitive distortions

-Identifying negative thought patterns is one of the most fundamental exercises in CBT.
+Identifying negative thought patterns is one of the most fundamental goals of tinnitus CBT.
 Cognitive behavioral therapy refers to these negative thought patterns as “cognitive distortions”.
 Here are some of the most commonly recognized patterns that are highlighted in a typical CBT session:

 Cognitive DistortionDescription